 A seminar devoted entirely to a single monument or work of art that had a particularly profound and wide resonance in the socio-political, economic, and cultural milieu in which it was created and whose range of influence extended well beyond its historical time frame.
 The focused nature of the course material allows for both a breadth and a depth of analysis to a greater degree than is possible in other elective art history courses.
-Past topics have included Duccio's "Maestà."
+Topics have included Duccio's Maestà, Van Eyck's Ghent Altarpiece, and Chartres Cathedral.
+2 credits